 - A. Review all care given on scene for benefit of intervention versus potential delay to transport time.
-Especially procedures other than airway management and chest needle decompression in non-entrapped victims with short transport times. - B. Review for transport to appropriate destination based upon protocol. - C. Consider possible benchmark of on-scene time < 10 minutes for non-entrapped patients, although agencies may want to set goal of even less time on-scene
+Especially procedures other than airway management and chest needle decompression in nonentrapped victims with short transport times. - B. Review for transport to appropriate destination based upon protocol. - C. Consider possible benchmark of on-scene time < 10 minutes for non-entrapped patients, although agencies may want to set goal of even less time on-scene THIS PAGE INTENTIONALLY LEFT BLANK

-NEWBORN / NEONATAL RESUSCITATION

-STATEWIDE ALS PROTOCOL
+NEWBORN RESUSCITATION STATEWIDE ALS PROTOCOL

-NEWBORN / NEONATAL RESUSCITATION STATEWIDE ALS PROTOCOL
+NEWBORN RESUSCITATION STATEWIDE ALS PROTOCOL

-A. Newborn infant
+A. Newborn infant (home birth or field birth)

-A. Resuscitation may not be appropriate in rare cases where gestational age (confirmed gestational age <23 weeks) or fatal birth defects (for example anencephaly or absence of skull bones and brain hemispheres) are consistently associated with certain early death.
+- A. Resuscitation may not be appropriate in rare cases where gestational age (confirmed gestational age <23 weeks) or fatal birth defects (for example anencephaly or absence of skull bones and brain hemispheres) are consistently associated with certain early death. - B. Resuscitation for infants of any age who were not newly born should be treated with Pediatric Cardiac Arrest Protocol #3031P.